 Section D: Timing of Appeal

 A student wishing to appeal must provide notice to the Dean of Students or designee in writing within seven (7) days of delivery of the decision letter.
-A student preparing an appeal is entitled to review all materials submitted to the Hearing Panel and to access the tape of the hearing, provided the student agrees to keep the information confidential.
+A student preparing an appeal is entitled to review all materials submitted to the Hearing Panel, provided the student agrees to keep the information confidential.
 Review of materials shall be done by appointment with the Dean of Students or designee.

 Within fifteen (15) days of delivery of the decision letter, a detailed written appeal must be submitted to the Dean of Students or designee for review whether the appeal meets the Standard of Appeal as set forth in Section D. The appeal shall specify the objections to the decision made by the Hearing Panel.
 A student who fails to file a notice of appeal and a written submission within the times specified waives the right to appeal.

 If the Dean of Students or designee determines, in his or her sole discretion, that the written appeal fails to meet the Standard of Appeal, the Dean of Students or designee shall inform the student in writing.
 If the written appeal submission fails to meet the Standard of Appeal, the matter is concluded.
 The student has no right to revise the written appeal submission.